codeasone/vernemq-cluster/README.md

 - Increased availability comes at the cost of linearizability.

 - `CRASH REPORT` log entries suggest cluster state may be compromised.

+# Open Issues

+- What is the period between LevelDB flushes/syncs?
+Is data loss inevitable if a node dies before having a chance to sync offline message queues?